RECLAIM YOUR NAME: Privacy in the World of Big Data

 Lecture Series Chairman, Nasir Memon

-Head, Computer Science Department and Program Director, Cyber Security, NYU Polytechnic School of Engineering
+Head, Computer Science Department and Program Director, Cyber Security, NYU Tandon School of Engineering